 As Jose states in the video, the USDA NRCS’s main objective is “to help people help the land.”
-The conservation agency offers both financial and technical assistance, doing everything they can to protect the five natural resources of soil, water, air, plants and animals.
+The conservation agency offers both financial and technical assistance, doing everything they can to protect their five defined natural resources of soil, water, air, plants and animals.

 EQIP is the primary program, and then CSP takes conservation to the next level.
 As Jose explains, CSP is for farmers who have already completed a number of conservation projects and are seeking to build on them.